What is Child Support in Arizona?

 Can We Agree to Do Child Support Without Going to Court?

 It is possible to simply make an agreement regarding child support without obtaining a Court order.
-However, we encourage the father to seek a child support order at the same time, even though he may end up paying child support.
+However, we encourage a parent paying child support to seek a child support order.
 The reason is this: When a child support order is established, the court has the ability to make that order retroactive up to the 3 years.
-This means that if you have a child and wait on getting a child support order, the other parent could seek a child support order years down the road and get an enormous judgement against you for 3 years of arrearages.
-Three years of arrearages could easily exceed $40,000 or more.
+A.R.S.
+25-320(C).
+If the court decides that what you were paying without an order is not what you should have been paying, it can go back in time and assess a lot more in arrears.
+This means that if you have a child and wait on getting a child support order, the other parent could seek a child support order years down the road and get an enormous judgment against you for up to 3 years of arrears.
+Three years of arrears could reach amounts like $40,000, depending on what your support deficiency is deemed to be.
 Add in the 10% interest rate assessed on arrears in Arizona and that is a real financial boat anchor.
 We feel it is better to be proactive, nail down a child support order, and avoid the potential for a financially devastating arrears judgment.

-Once an Arizona Child Support Order Is Entered, Can It Be Reduced?
+Once an Arizona Child Support Order Is Entered, Can It Be Reduced or Increased?

 An existing order for child support in Arizona can be modified anytime there are “changed circumstances that are substantial and continuing . . . .”
 A.R.S. § 25-327(A).
 Section 24(A) of the Arizona Child Support Guidelines holds that a 15% change in the amount of child support is evidence of a substantial and continuing change in circumstances.